 Thoroughly charmed by the play—particularly the second half, when Bailey’s supernatural vision and triumphant resurrection are vividly rendered by the multi-talented cast—I stepped back into the lobby afterwards, and took a seat by that hearth.
 There may not have been any genuinely crackling logs there, but I put the blanket across my lap to get in the spirit.

-(both the film and S&Co’.s play) would be charming but inert, a streetscape of vintage cars that’s fit for photographs but merely a veneer.
+If the vision of a small town where people actually know (and perhaps even care) about each other was merely a nostalgic illusion, It’s A Wonderful Life (both the film and S&Co’.s play) would be charming but inert, a streetscape of vintage cars that’s fit for photographs but merely a veneer.
 Instead, it felt familiar—the neighborliness and genuine human connections, as well as the struggle faced by local businesses and the epic importance of keeping a decent roof above-head.
 (Let’s not forget, the Bailey family fashions its dream house from a real fixer-upper—an abandoned property.)

-where the owner approached our table to make sure we knew the chorizo on the menu that night was fashioned from a pig he raised personally.
+Two nights after I saw the play, I walked from my Great Barrington apartment to a restaurant where the owner approached our table to make sure we knew the chorizo on the menu that night was fashioned from a pig he raised personally.

 I didn’t find Zuzu’s petals in my pocket, but I sure felt right at home.

 We have always kept Rural Intelligence free for all our readers but the reality is that we do need the support of readers like you.
 Did you like what you just read?
 Do you value the unique content Rural Intelligence provides?
 Please consider making a donation to support us.
 Even a small donation helps secure our future!Support Now